-Bluff Springs Recreation Area features two small craft launches, picnic tables, pedestal grills, fire rings, and portable toilets.
+Bluff Springs Recreation Area features two small craft boat ramps, picnic tables, pedestal grills, fire rings, and portable toilets.
 Bluff Springs has four (4) tent-only campsites available by reservation only.
-Each campsite can hold a maximum of eight (8) people and two (2) vehicles.
-The campsites do not have power, water, or waste disposal hookups.
+Each campsite can accommodate a maximum of eight (8) people and two (2) vehicles.
+The primitive campsites do not have power, water, or waste disposal hookups.
 The day-use area is open daily from sunrise to sunset.
 Motorized vehicles allowed on designated roads only.
 Recreational opportunities at this site include camping, picnicking, fishing, paddling, wildlife viewing, and seasonal hunting.

 Bogia Recreation Area features a small boat launch and picnic tables.
 Bogia is a day-use only area and is open year-round sunrise to sunset.
 The single-lane boat launch is ideally suited for canoes, kayaks, and small boats.
-Motorized vehicles allowed on designated roads only.
+Motorized vehicles are only allowed on designated roads.
 Recreational opportunities at this site include picnicking, fishing, paddling, hiking, and wildlife viewing.

 Cotton Lake Recreation Area features a concrete boat ramp, day-use area, and seven reservation-only campsites.
 The area has picnic tables, fire rings, pedestal grills, and portable toilets.
-Cotton Lake contains four (4) campsites suitable for RVs, trailers, and tents, but contain no power, water, or waste disposal hookups.
-Three (3) campsites are tent-only sites and are separated from the first four sites.
-Each campsite can hold a maximum of eight (8) people and two (2) vehicles.
+Cotton Lake contains seven primitive campsites, four (4) campsites are suitable for RVs, and trailers, but contain no power, water, or waste disposal hookups.
+Each campsite can accommodate a maximum of eight (8) people and two (2) vehicles.
 The day-use area is open from dawn to dusk and launching and retrieval of boats is allowed at all times.
-Motorized vehicles allowed on designated roads only.
+Motorized vehicles are only allowed on designated roads.
 Recreational opportunities at this site include camping, RVs, picnicking, boating, fishing, paddling, hiking, wildlife viewing, and seasonal hunting.

-Keyser Landing Recreation Area features a concrete boat ramp, day-use area, and two reservation-only campsites.
+Keyser Landing Recreation Area features a concrete boat ramp, day-use area, and two campsites.
 The area has picnic tables, pedestal grills, fire rings, and a portable toilet.
-Each campsite can hold a maximum of eight people and two vehicles.
-The campsites do not have power, water, or waste disposal hookups.
+Each campsite can accommodate a maximum of eight people and two vehicles.
+The primitive campsites do not have power, water, or waste disposal hookups.
 The day-use area is open daily from dawn to dusk and launching and retrieval of boats is permitted at all times.
 Parking is available for vehicles towing boat trailers.
-Motorized vehicles allowed on designated roads only.
+Motorized vehicles are only allowed on designated roads.
 Recreational opportunities at this site include camping, picnicking, boating, fishing, kayaking, wildlife viewing and seasonal hunting.

 Little Williams Recreation Area is a day-use area featuring a small boat launch.
 Access to the site is challenging making it best suited for canoes, kayaks, and small boats.
-Following heavy rains, parts of the road leading into the recreation site can be under water.
-Motorized vehicles allowed on designated roads only.
+Motorized vehicles are only allowed on designated roads.
 Recreational opportunities at this site include fishing, paddling, and wildlife viewing.

-Mystic Springs Recreation Area features a concrete boat ramp, day-use area, a group campsite, and nine (9) individual campsites available by reservation only.
+Mystic Springs Recreation Area features a concrete boat ramp, day-use area, a group campsite, and nine campsites.
 The recreation area offers picnic tables, fire rings, trails, charcoal grills, and portable toilets.
-There are eight (8) individual campsites with a capacity of eight (8) people and two (2) vehicles and one group site with a capacity of 25 people and 10 vehicles.
-While RV camping is allowed, the campsites do not have power, water, or waste disposal hookups.
-Motorized vehicles allowed on designated roads only.
+Each campsites can accommodate eight people and two vehicles and one group site (number 9) can accommodate twenty-five people and ten vehicles.
+While space can accommodate RV camping, the primitive campsites do not have power, water, or waste disposal hookups.
+Motorized vehicles are only allowed on designated roads.
 Recreational opportunities at this site include camping, RVs, picnicking, boating, fishing, paddling, hiking, wildlife viewing, and seasonal hunting.